bloomberg/container-timing/README.md

 Being able to mark a segment of content and asking the render to identify when that has been painted is a growing request by developers.

-## Objectives:
+## Goals:

 1. Inform developers when sections of the DOM are first displayed on the screen.
 To keep the first version of this spec simpler, we are not including ShadowDOM in this version as this still needs to be understood for `elementtiming`.
 2. Inform developers when those same sections of the DOM have finished their initial paint activity (indicating this section is ready for viewing or interacting with).

+## Non Goals

+### LCP Integration

+This is not intended to provide changes to the [Largest Contentful Paint](https://developer.mozilla.org/en-US/docs/Web/API/LargestContentfulPaint) algorithm.
+Although in the future LCP could benefit from user-marks of content which are containers and receiving paint times from those to choose better candidates it's currently not in scope whether this will have any affect any on any existing browser metrics

+### Built-in containers

+The changes here are also not going to add support to built in composite elements such as MathML or SVG, in future it's possible for a follow up proposal to mark those elements as containers so they can be counted for higher-level metrics such as LCP and added to the results when observing container timing.

+### Shadow DOM

+Currently Element Timing [doesn't have support for shadow DOM](https://github.com/WICG/element-timing/issues/3).
+There will need to be many architecture-decisions made on how the shadow DOM interacts with element timing, (should it be opened up or closed, should individual elements be surfaced or just the shadow host element).
+Once we have a good story for Element Timing we can later have a proposal for Container Timing too (which hopefully follows similar rules to the Element Timing API).

-## Registration
+## Using the API

-As with Element Timing, registration will be on a per-element basis.
-An element with a `containertiming` attribute is registered for observation.
-There is currently no plan for implicit registration; see [Built-in containers](#heading=h.k6gr8lpc060n)
+As with [Element Timing](https://github.com/WICG/element-timing), registration will be on a per-element basis.
+An element with a `containertiming` attribute will have itself and its whole sub-tree registered for container timing.
+There is currently no plan for implicit registration; see [Built-in containers](#built-in-containers)

 Example: